Ephigenia/franklin/README.md

 * 2010-06-16
 	* Added Test that records the number of facebook group members
 	* Fixed Twitterfollowers Regexp
+	* Added some documentation for some of the most used Tests

 * 2010-06-15
 	* Fixed bug when no data available (empty charts)